 YW Culinary was launched, a 12-week job training program designed to prepare women for success in Chicagoland’s vibrant food service industry.

 YWCA Shop for Good was acquired as a social enterprise for YWCA Evanston/North Shore.
 The women’s resale boutique, located at 1101 Central Avenue in Wilmette, provides low cost clothing and volunteer opportunities, and 100% of profits help support YWCA’s domestic violence and economic empowerment programs.

 We were gifted a sister shop for women’s consignment, YWCA Crowded Closet, at 820 Dempster Street in Evanston.

-YWeb Career Academy was launched in partnership with Oakton Community College.
-YWeb provides education in digital skills to traditionally underrepresented or vulnerable populations, such as women of color, survivors of domestic violence, and low-wage workers.
+YW Tech Lab (initially known as YWeb Career Academy) was launched in partnership with Oakton Community College.
+YW Tech Lab provides education in digital skills to traditionally underrepresented or vulnerable populations, such as women of color, survivors of domestic violence, and low-wage workers.

 We completed the expansion of our campus and re-opened to the public!